 I have done lots of browsing online and in stores.
 The issue I have with buying something at a store is that I feel like people have seen it before.
 They might not be able to name the store, but it’s familiar.

 I shopped around a lot on Etsy.
 Each time I found something I liked I made it a favorite.
 Minted.com and Artfullywalls.com are great sources of art, too.
 Etsy can be a great place to find variety if you are prepared to browse a lot.
-Minted and Artfully are smaller curated collections of art and you can purchase pieces framed or unframed.
+Minted and Artfully are smaller curated collections of art from independent artists and you can purchase pieces framed or unframed.

 Etsy Choices (two of these are one of a kind), but if you search by the keyword like poppy oil painting you can find similar pieces.